qurrium/qurrium_doc/_sources/installation/02_Platform_Support.md

 ## Dependencies

 - with required modules:
   - `qiskit`, `qiskit-aer`, `tqdm`, `requests`

 - with optional modules:
   - `qiskit-aer-gpu`: The CUDA acceleration only on Linux.
     - `qiskit-aer-gpu-cu11`: Extra support for CUDA11.
-  - `qiskit-ibm-runtime`: Access IBM Quantum and `FackBackend`.
-  - `qiskit-ibm-provider`: Access IBM Quantum.
-It will deprecated soon.
-  - `qiskit-ibmq-provider`: Access IBM Quantum.
-It has been deprecated by Qiskit.